-The audit has 4 parts:
+The audit has 5 parts:

-- Part I: structure and organisation of the ICU - Part II: patient's present status and medical history - Part III: patient's nutritional care (precisely on nutritionDay and with less precision for the preceding days). - Part IV: patient's outcome 60 day in hospital - Part V: history of COVID-19 disease
+- Part I: structure and organisation of the ICU (sheet 1) - Part II: patient's status at admission and medical history (sheet 2) - Part III: treatments received in ICU - Part IV: patient's nutritional care (precisely on nutritionDay and with less precision for the preceding days). - Part V: patient's outcome 60 day in hospital nutritionDay database available at www.nutritionday.org upon successful registration.
+On nDay Data collection and transfer comply with the General data protection Regulation (GDPR)(17).
+All information and necessary training for participation can be accessed electronically.

-All data are retrievable from routine ICU documentation.
-No tests or investigations are necessary for the audit conduction.
-In patients able to communicate, 5 questions about wellbeing (hunger and thirst) are directly asked to the patient.
+All data are retrievable from the routine ICU documentation.
+No tests or investigations are necessary for conducting the audit.
+In patients able to communicate, 7 questions about wellbeing (hunger, thirst, mood) are directly asked to the patient.

 The questionnaires are available for each participating country in the national language.
 The questionnaires are freely accessible in a web-based download.
-Upon participation, units enter anonymous collected data into the nutritionDay database available at www.nutritionday.org upon successful registration.
-On nDAy Data collection and transfer comply with the General data protection Regulation (GDPR)(17).
-All information and necessary training for participation can be accessed electronically.
+Upon participation, units enter anonymous collected data into the